tensorflow/tensorflow/tensorflow/g3doc/api_docs/cc/ClassTensor.md

 Slice this tensor along the 1st dimension.

-I.e., the returned tensor satisifies returned[i, ...] == this[dim0_start + i, ...].
+I.e., the returned tensor satisfies returned[i, ...] == this[dim0_start + i, ...].
 The returned tensor shares the underlying tensor buffer with this tensor.

 NOTE: The returned tensor may not satisfies the same alignment requirement as this tensor depending on the shape.
 The caller must check the returned tensor&apos;s alignment before calling certain methods that have alignment requirement (e.g., ` flat() `, `tensor()`).